10 Best Things To Do In Amsterdam, Netherlands

 From the building’s stunning architecture to the intentional design of the museum, the Van Gogh Museum is not to be missed while in Amsterdam.

 Nowhere else in the world is a beer and a city as intertwined as Heineken and Amsterdam.
 The beer itself has become so popular worldwide that Heineken has its own experience at its former brewery site in the middle of the city.

 This is no mean feat considering the number of attractions that this amazing city has.
 The Heineken Experience is no normal brewery tour.
 From the moment you enter the building, you are immersed in everything Heineken from its history, its production, its taste, and place in popular culture.
 The Heineken Experience is a multimedia sensory experience that includes beer tastings, interactive events, and more.
 Board a horse carriage as the Beer is delivered through the streets of 19th century Amsterdam.
 Become part of the bottle-line as the beer goes from production, into the bottle, and into the pub.

 Heineken is a great experience for singles couples and families in Amsterdam.
 You will find a visit great value as your well-priced entry includes samples of the beer and a gift as you leave.
 Heineken is easy to get to by tram 1,7,19 and 24.
-The stop just around the corner from the entry.
+The stop is just around the corner from the entry.
 Buy your tickets in advance.

 Explore The Hidden Churches

 Suggested by Nicole from Go Far Grow Close

 Amsterdam has several “hidden churches”, also called “clandestine churches”.
 A hidden church is a house of worship used by religious minorities whose religious practices were tolerated by those of the majority on the condition that it was performed quietly and out of view.
 Accordingly, they were commonly built inside houses or other buildings, which don’t have any outwardly religious references.